General Info – summary

 Fruit

 The small, fleshy and nearly spherical Fruit is a tiny, about 5mm wide, indehiscent Drupe or stone fruit.
-It is a fleshy, indehiscent fruit with the seed enclosed in a stony endocarp.
-Beyond this is a fleshy mesocarp surrounded by the skin or exocarp – like a tiny peach.
+It is a fleshy fruit with the seed enclosed in a stony Endocarp – like a tiny peach.
+Beyond this is a fleshy Mesocarp surrounded by the skin or Exocarp.
 Each fruit is glabrous (smooth and hairless).
 When mature, the fruits are purplish and remain crowded on the spikes at the end of branches.
 Seeds are almost spherical to oblong.
 (Jun-Dec).

 Distribution & Ecology

 This frost sensitive Tree is Endemic (endemism is the ecological state of a species being unique to a defined geographic location) in southern Africa.
-It is found on rocky hills usually away from the coast, at an altitude between 1 400m and 1 700m.
-It thrives in hot, dry areas in bushveld and thornveld.
+It is found on rocky hills, in bushveld – usually away from the coast, at an altitude between 1 400m and 1 700m.
+It thrives in hot, dry areas.
 In South Africa, these trees are located in KwaZulu-Natal, Mpumalanga and Limpopo.
 They are also located in Swaziland, Zimbabwe and Mozambique.
 Local medicine makes use of the leaves.

 Ethnobotany